 Many eco-friendly cleaning products are sold in stores at a higher price.
 With a little time and even less money, people can create green cleaning supplies at home.
-Many people want to go green, but when they visit their local supermarket they find that the eco-friendly cleaning products are more expensive than the less environmentally conscious counterparts.
+Many people want to go green, but when they visit their local supermarket they find that the eco-friendly cleaning products are more expensive than their less environmentally conscious counterparts.
 Luckily, with going green becoming more popular, there is a wealth of resources to find out how to make homemade green cleaning products, at a fraction of the price.

 Air Fresheners